kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 > ... you’re weak, your bloodline is weak, and you will not survive the
 > winter.

-While Python 3 will simply refuse to interpret this mixed file, in Python 2, the interpretation of TAB is as if it is converted to spaces using 8-space tab stops.
+While Python 3 will simply refuse to interpret this "half-breed" file, in Python 2, the interpretation of TAB is as if it is converted to spaces using 8-space tab stops.
 So while executing, you may have no clue where a specific-line is being considered as which code-block's part.

 For any code that you think someday someone else will read or use, to avoid confusion, you should stick with [PEP-8](http://legacy.python.org/dev/peps/pep-0008/#tabs-or-spaces), or your team-specific coding style.
 PEP-8 strongly discourage mixing TAB and Space in a same file.